Buying A House: 15 Common Defects

 14) Storm Damage

 Damage from storms, strong wind, tornadoes or flooding has long-term effects on a home.
-Thoroughly inspect the roofing, exterior walls and railings for wind and water damage before buying a house.
+Therefore, thoroughly inspect the roofing, exterior walls and railings for wind and water damage before buying a house.
 Also, check for defective (post-storm) repairs.
 Inspect the internal walls and ceiling for water intrusion.
 This can potentially lead to mould, with its resulting health problems.

 15) Damp and Mould